starfriend10/EMBRACE/README.md

 ## Usage

+> [!IMPORTANT]
-The checklist is designed to easy check and fill.
+> The checklist is designed to easy check and fill.
 You may consult instructions for detailed explanations.

 ### Format and Types